 Congress passed the Basic Pilot Program Extension and Expansion Act of 2003 to help revitalize the EB-5 program.
 This act required the Government Accounting Office (GAO) to conduct a thorough investigation into the EB-5 visa program.
 This investigation revealed that only a fraction of the 10,000 visas allocated to the EB-5 program were actually being granted each year.
 This discovery prompted more program reforms.
 One such reform was the creation of the Investor and Regional Center Unit (IRCU) in 2005.
 This specialty unit of USCIS has oversight of the EB-5 program, including case auditing, form design, regulation development, and policy creation.
 The formation of the IRCU has led to better coordination and increased reliability in the EB-5 program.

 Changes in EB-5 Policy

 USCIS issued revised EB-5 policy guidance in 2009.
 USCIS centralized EB-5 processing at the California Service Center (CSC) whereas the processing had previously taken place at two different centers - California and Texas.
-In spite of not yet being permanent, the EB-5 program has been consistently reauthorized.
-In 2009, President Obama extended the EB-5 Immigrant Investor Pilot Program until September 30, 2012.
-President Obama reauthorized a three year extension on September 28, 2012 which will extend the EB-5 Immigrant Investor Pilot Program until 2015.
+The EB-5 direct investment program is a permanent fixture of U.S. immigration law, and in spite of not yet being permanent, the EB-5 program has been consistently reauthorized.

 For more on this topic see How USCIS Can Improve the EB-5 Program by Fredrick Voigtmann